 Students will engage in service learning activities in a variety of settings, with the priorities for the work stemming from the local community founders.
 The host community, JHC/CDCA, working closely with community leaders, will be coordinating the service efforts.

 We anticipate a series of field trips and special lectures.
 Included, for example, would be excursions to a variety of health facilities, both in urban and rural settings, with talks by local physicians and health providers.
 In addition, we plan excursions to different agricultural production units including coffee growers, sesame growers, and honey producers.
 These farmers operate in groups encouraged through different agencies (e.g. US Agency for International Development (US AID), Center for Development in Central America (CDCA)).
 Guest lectures by representatives of a variety of NGOs (such as the American Friends Service Committee), Nicaraguan officials, US AID officials, as well as by CDCA people in the central location as well as at different sites are planned.
 One of the advantages of living at JHC/CDCA is its proximity to a Women’s Sewing Cooperative, a Loseta Cooperative (concrete blocks), a Water Urn Filtration Cooperative, as well as the community health center for Nueva Vida.
 Each of these will be visited, with associated lectures and discussions with local workers.

 A final essay will be due two weeks after the program ends.

 ALL students have the option of signing up for this independent study.

-Counts towards major in: Geography, International Relations, or Latin American Studies, or Management (MSUS) with approval based on topic.
+Counts towards major in: Geography, International Relations, Latin American Studies, or Management (MSUS) with approval based on topic.

 Students will focus on a particular development issue/question in Nicaragua and will write a paper due two weeks after the end of the program.
 Both local materials in Nicaragua and available resources in the U.S. may be used.